 The Division's Motion for Default and Final Decision should be granted for the reasons stated above.
-I recommend that the Commission make final this Initial Decision and its allegations of misconduct against the Respondent and determine the appropriate discipline.
-In accordance with the provisions of 555 CMR 1.10(4)(e)(2)(b), each of the parties has thirty (30) days to file written objections to the Initial Decision with the Commission.
+The Hearing Officer recommends that the Commission make final this Initial Decision and its allegations of misconduct against the Respondent and proceed to determine what discipline is appropriate.
+In accordance with the provisions of 555 CMR 1.10(4)(e)(2)(b), each of the parties has 30 days to file written objections to the Initial Decision with the Commission.